Aayushshah196/Disease-Prediction-System/README.md

 # Disease Prediction System

-## Backend implemented using FastAPI
+### Backend implemented using FastAPI

-Comparative analysis of multiple machine learning models for the purpose of Disease Prediction From Symptoms.
+EDA and Comparative analysis of multiple machine learning models for the purpose of Disease Prediction From Symptoms.

+Following models have been trained on the dataset, for this project:

+- KNN
+- Logistic Regression
+- Decision Trees